chburmeister/cje-study-notes/module_1.md

 -------------
 ### Types of notifications in Jenkins
 * Email:
-** well-known
+ * well-known
-** easy to use and easy to configure
+ * easy to use and easy to configure
 * Advanced Email:
-** Email-ext plugin
+ * Email-ext plugin
-** define a more refined email notification strategy
+ * define a more refined email notification strategy
 * Claiming Builds:
-** Claim plugin
+ * Claim plugin
-** lets developers indicate that they have taken ownership of the broken build, and are attempting to fix it
+ * lets developers indicate that they have taken ownership of the broken build, and are attempting to fix it
+* RSS-Feeds:
-* RSS-Feeds: overall build results across all of your builds (or just the builds on a particular view), or build results for a specific build.
+ * overall build results across all of your builds (or just the builds on a particular view)
+ * or build results for a specific build.
+* Build Radiators:
-* Build Radiators: commonly used in Agile circles:
+ * commonly used in Agile circles:

 >An Information radiator is a display posted in a place where people can see it as they
 >work or walk by.
 It shows readers information they care about without having to ask
 >anyone a question.
 This means more communication with fewer interruptions.
 >...
 Agile guru Alistair Cockburn

-* IM - Jabber: Jabber, an open source, XML-based instant messaging protocol, developers can receive real-time notification of build failures --> or Jenkins can run an IM bot that listens to the chat channels and lets developers run commands on the Jenkins server via chat messages.
+* IM - Jabber:
+ * Jabber, an open source, XML-based instant messaging protocol
+ * developers can receive real-time notification of build failures
+ * --> or Jenkins can run an IM bot that listens to the chat channels and lets developers run commands on the Jenkins server via chat messages.
-* IM - IRC: IRC is traditionally focused on group discussions
+* IM - IRC:
+ * IRC is traditionally focused on group discussions
+* Desktop Notifiers:
-* Desktop Notifiers: best push notification strategies integrate smoothly into the developer’s daily work environment, Jenkins Tray Application plugin or Jenkins Eclipse Plugin
+ * best push notification strategies integrate smoothly into the developer’s daily work environment
+ * Jenkins Tray Application plugin or Jenkins Eclipse Plugin
+* Mobile:
-* Mobile: you can also monitor your builds via your iPhone or Android mobile device (e.g. Android widget Hudson Mood)
+ * you can also monitor your builds via your iPhone or Android mobile device (e.g. Android widget Hudson Mood)
+* SMS:
-* SMS: popular among system administrators, main disadvantage of this approach is arguably that it is not free, and requires the use of a third-party commercial service, only notification technique capable of reaching developers when they are out of Internet range or who do not have a data-enabled smartphone.
+ * popular among system administrators,
+ * main disadvantage of this approach is arguably that it is not free, and requires the use of a third-party commercial service,
+ * only notification technique capable of reaching developers when they are out of Internet range or who do not have a data-enabled smartphone.
 * Noise
+ * Jenkins Sounds plugin and the Jenkins Speaks plugin
+ * effective strategy for small co-located teams
+ * For example, you can configure Jenkins to play one sound the first time a build fails, a different sound if the build fails a second time, and yet another sound when the build is fixed
 * EFD - Extreme Feedback Devices
+ * Nabaztag --> popular WiFi-enabled robotic rabbit that can flash colored lights, play music, or even speak

 ### Importance of notifications
 There are 2 types of notifications: active and passive (or better: push and pull).